hamdyelbatal122/laravel-messenger/readme.md

 - [All Contributors](../../contributors)

 ### Special Thanks
-This package used [AndreasHeiberg/laravel-messenger](https://github.com/AndreasHeiberg/laravel-messenger) as a starting point.
+This package used [AndreasHeiberg/laravel-messenger](https://github.com/AndreasHeiberg/laravel-messenger) as a starting point